gregrickaby/swr-examples/README.md

 **Why this repo?**

-The examples listed on the SWR website (and Github) are great, but as a Junior JavaScript developer, I struggled to understand a few of them, so I put this repo together in hopes that it will help others. 🍻
+The examples listed on the SWR website (and Github) are great, but for brevity, the examples omit small bits and don't actually "do anything".
+I struggled to understand a few of them, so I put this repo together in hopes that it will help others. 🍻

 ### Table of Contents